brianhill/deep-springs-observatory/index.md

 ## Program

-With the clear, dark skies and high elevation at Deep springs, and using astronomical filters and modern CMOS cameras, students will be able to use the dome, telescope, and control room do a wide variety of pedagogically and scientifically valuable projects, including spectroscopy, exoplanet observation, and [astrophotography](../astronomy/index.html#astrophotography-projects).
+With the clear, dark skies and high elevation at Deep springs, and using astronomical filters and modern CMOS cameras, students will be able to use the dome, telescope, and control room to do a wide variety of pedagogically and scientifically valuable projects, including spectroscopy, exoplanet observation, and astrophotography.
 The first observational astronomy class will be in Term 5 (mid-March to beginning of May) of 2022.